-If you’re still hungry/ thirsty for more, have a flick through a summary of all my reviews and guides (neatly organised by cuisine & location) and/ or browse through my detailed guides to areas such as Chinatown and Seven Dials.
+If you’re still hungry/ thirsty for more, have a flick through a summary of all my reviews (neatly organised by cuisine & location) and/ or browse through my detailed guides to areas such as Chinatown and Seven Dials.

 But of course, there’s a lot more to do in London than just eat and drink!